-If the vehicle is equipped with OnStar and has an active service plan, additional data may be collected through the OnStar system.
-This includes information about the vehicle's operation; collisions involving the vehicle; the use of the vehicle and its features; and, in certain situations, the location and approximate GPS speed of the vehicle.
+If the vehicle is equipped with OnStar and has an active service plan, additional data may be collected and transmitted through the OnStar system.
+This includes information about the vehicle's operation; collisions involving the vehicle; the use of the vehicle and its features, including infotainment; and the location and approximate GPS speed of the vehicle.
 Refer to the OnStar Terms and Conditions and Privacy Statement on the OnStar website.